 President of The Western Australian Industrial Relations Commission.

-Chief Commissioner, Senior Commissioner or other Commissioner of The Western Australian Industrial Relations Commission.
+Chief Commissioner, Senior Commissioner or other commissioner of The Western Australian Industrial Relations Commission.

 Chairman or other member of the Salaries and Allowances Tribunal established by the Salaries and Allowances Act 1975.